SERC-Web-TA-DF1A-2425/PHP-Database-Integration/exercise2.md

 # Exercise 2 - Connect to Database

-In this exercise, you will connect to the database using PHP and retrieve data from the `contacts` table.
+In this exercise, you will connect to the database using PHP and retrieve data from the `contact` table.

 ## Task 1: Connect to Database